Fulfillment of Abrahamic Promises

 Here, the prophet Jeremiah says that the Lord,

-However, Jeremiah also points out, "They have done nothing of all that thou commandedst them to do."
-Jeremiah refers to this evil, which is a reference to the destruction of the temple and the resulting exile into Babylon.
+However, Jeremiah also points out, "But they did not obey your voice or walk in your law.
+They did nothing of all you commanded them to do."
+Jeremiah refers to this disaster, which is a reference to the destruction of the temple and the resulting exile into Babylon.

 7. After the Lord brought back the remnant from Babylon, in a corporate assembly the levites recounted the history of Israel to those gathered.
 In this recounting, they said,